LGGNet: Learning from Local-Global-Graph Representations for Brain-Computer Interface: Results and Discussion

-In LGG, the global graph filtering is utilized on the learned local-graph embeddings, with the adjacent matrix being learnable.
-It is designed to learn the complex relations among different functional areas of the brain during high-level cognitive processes \cite{POWER2011665}.
-It is removed from the LGG to analyze its importance to the classification performance.
-In this situation, only the local graph-filtering layer is kept to learn the spatial pattern of EEG.
-After getting the embeddings of local graphs, the latent representation will be fed into fully connected layers without global graph filtering.
+The global graph filtering was removed from the LGGNet to analyze its importance to the classification performance.
+In this situation, only the local graph-filtering layer was kept to learn the spatial pattern of EEG.
+After getting the embeddings of local graphs, the latent representation was fed into fully connected layers without global graph filtering.

-According to the second row of Table~\ref{Tab:ablation}, the accuracies all drop after removing the global graph-filtering layer.
+According to the third row of Table~\ref{Tab:ablation}, the accuracy and F1 score all dropped after removing the global graph-filtering layer.
 And the decreases are higher than the ones without the local graph-filtering layer.
-A 9.99\% drop is observed for arousal after discarding the global graph-filtering layer, while the one for valence is 8.54\%.
-The largest drop is for the liking dimension being 12.90\%.
-The smallest drop (8.54\% for valence) after removing global graph filtering is higher than the largest one (4.41\% for liking) when local graph filtering is removed.
-The results show the importance of global graph filtering in LGG.
+A 4.01\% drop was observed for accuracy after discarding the global graph-filtering layer, while the one for the F1 score was 5.45\%.
+The results show the contribution of the global graph filtering is larger than the one of local graph filtering in LGGNet.